chrisgrieser/obsidian-divide-and-conquer/README.md

 (Note that to be able to fulfill its duty, this plugin will never disable itself.
 The Hot Reload Plugin will also never be disabled, to avoid interference for developers.)

 ## Installation
-Right now, the plugin is still in beta.
-It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).

-When published, it will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Divide & Conquer"*
+The plugin is available via Obsidian's Community Plugin Browser: `Settings` → `Community Plugins` → `Browse` → Search for *"Divide & Conquer"*

 ## Contribute
 Please use the `.eslintrc` configuration located in the repository and run eslint before doing a pull request, and please do *not* use `prettier`. 🙂